ncsa/Delta_doc/docs/source/user_guide/architecture.rst

 $$$$$$$$$$$$$$$$$

 An additional pool of NVME flash from DDN was installed in early summer 2022.
-This flash is initially deployed as a tier for "hot" data in SCRATCH.
+This flash is initially deployed as a tier for "hot" data in /work/hdd.
-This subsystem will have an aggregate performance of 500GB/s and will have 3PB of raw capacity.
+This subsystem has an aggregate performance of 500GB/s and will have 3PB of raw capacity.
 This subsystem will transition to an independent relaxed-POSIX namespace file system, communications on that timeline will be announced as updates are available.

 Taiga (External to Delta)